'Why Religion?' Asks 'How Hearts Can Heal' After Tragedy

 PAGELS: Yes.

-GROSS: But when you were meditating with the Trappist monks, that image in your mind continued, and you actually saw in your mind your husband hitting the rocks and a river of blood flowing.
+GROSS: But when you were meditating with the Trappist monks, that image in your mind continued, and you actually saw in your mind your husband hitting the rocks.
 What do you think it was about meditating with the monks that furthered that image?
 And what was it like to live with that image as opposed to having it ending before the moment of impact?

 It felt to me as though I actually saw it happen, although as I said later to a counselor that one of my friends referred me to - a grief counselor - she said, well, people don't really think someone has died.
 They don't really believe somebody has died until they can actually envision the whole event.
 And when someone dies, say, in an airplane accident, it's very hard to do that.